 Curried Skirt Steak and Veggies

-- 1/2 Tbsp grass-fed tallow or other fat of choice
+- 1/2 Tbsp grass-fed butter, ghee or coconut oil

 - 1/2 large yellow onion, chopped